Joat917/HTMGames/readme.md

 ### What's Inside?

-Only Htm files and their corresponding css and js files.
+Only HTML files and their corresponding css and js files.

 - `./GlowingCornerHoverEffect.htm` When you put your mouse on the shapes, there are amazing lights shed on it.
-- `./MswHtm.htm` Minesweeper game with the worst experience.
-Believe me, you'll get mad about it. *(Try https://minesweeper.cn instead)*
+- `./MswHtm.htm` A naive minesweeper game.
 - `./sdk6.htm` Soduku game that enables the simplest cheating.
 - `./switch.htm` A dragging switch with fancy effects.
 A little boring, but boring people like me love it.
-- `./guess4.html` A game to guess a 4-digit integer with only a few feedbacks. *(Unavailable)*
+- `./guess4.html` A game to guess a 4-digit integer with only a few feedbacks.
-- `./homo.html` A tool to express any number in terms of `114514` or `1919810`. *(Unavailable)*
-- `./homointerpretation.html` To show how homo tool works. *(Unavailable)*
+- `./homo.html` A tool to express any integer or decimal in terms of certain combinations of `114514` , `1919810` as well as 999,999 different numbers!
+It also shows how this works properly no matter how you make up your inputs, step by step.
+Unfortunately this feature is in Chinese only, so maybe you need to get your translator done to use it.
+(Updated on Jan.12th,2025)
 - `./gpa.html` GPA estimator for PKUers.
-Standard Deviation Estimation Methods enabled to increase GPA anxiety.
+Standard Deviation Estimation Methods enabled to intensify GPA anxiety.
+Time by tick save the children suffering from PKU!
-- `./bpm.html` Tap the buttons to obtain BPM of any rhythm. *(Unavailable)*
 - `./integers.html` Tell whether an integer is a prime, its factors and prime factors (if possible).
-Also generate random positive integer from 1 to N. *(Unavailable)*
+Also generate random positive integer from 1 to N. (Updated on Jan.12th,2025)
 - `./index.html` The home page...

 ### PS